How much does it cost to build a new home?

 One thing that impacts the cost of building a home is the floor-to-wall ratio.
 The most efficient floor-to-wall ratio is a cube.
 So a home that steps in and out, for example a courtyard, or U-shaped home, has a higher floor-to-wall ratio – and will come at a higher cost.

-You may also be able to achieve this price per square metre if you’re planning on being really involved, and innovative about sourcing materials, fixtures, finishes and taking on DIY.
+You may also be able to achieve a ‘middling’ price per square metre if you’re planning on being really involved, and innovative about sourcing materials, fixtures, finishes and taking on DIY.
 It’s not for the faint-hearted or inexperienced though (and can cost considerably more long term than any savings you aim to make) so go in eyes-wide-open!
+This podcast episode busts the money-making myths that can trip up homeowners.

 This is where custom design takes off, and builds in some flexibility for your finishes, fixtures and materials.